jasonly027/terminal-battleship/README.txt

 While in the terminal, type "make" to run our Makefile to create the client and server executable.

+$ make all //to create both the ./client and ./server exectuable
+$ make [cc/ss] //cc creates client, ss creates server
+$ make clean //deleted execturables

 # Playing

-Server program should be run first.
-Follow the instructions displayed by the program after it launches.
-Instructions to expect would be entering coordinates to place and attack ships.
+Instructions are given step by step in either program.
+Either one can be run, the client will wait for the server to be created, and vice verso

 The client program can be run by another user after the server has started.